 All of the information described below is accounted for in accordance with IFRS, as issued by IASB.
 The reader is encouraged to refer to Note 2 of the Company's audited annual financial statements for the year ended October 31, 2015 for Copper Fox's "Basis of Presentation and Significant Accounting Policies".

-The three months ended January 31, 2016 and January 31, 2015 expenses are as follows:
+For the three and nine months ended July 31, 2016 and July 31, 2015, consolidated expenses were: